Financial-Times/o-hoverable/README.md

 $o-hoverable-if-hover-enabled: '.do-that-hover-thang';
 ```

-And calling `setClassname` on the JavaScript module:
+And calling `setClassName` on the JavaScript module:

 ```javascript
 require('o-hoverable').setClassName('do-that-hover-thang')